bressco/knowledgebase/docs/rdm/specific_data.en.md

 The [LTE overview map](https://tools.bonares.de/ltfe/){:target="_blank"} from BonaRes[^2] provides a good overview of already published long-term field experiments in Europe.
 Data from more than 570 agricultural experiments with a duration of at least 20 years each are collected there.

+#### Specifics in research data management
+The specific features of RDM are essentially derived from the concrete data collected (see the relevant sections on topics such as [soil data](#soil-data) or [phenotyping data](#phenotyping-data)).
+In addition, there is the [general field data](#general-field-data) to be recorded, some of which must be collected annually (e.g. sowing date) and some of which remains the same (e.g. location).
+Clear documentation, especially of the data structure, is therefore recommended.

+#### Legal Aspects
+According to current case law, databases containing data from long-term field experiments may also be protected for those collecting the data under the provisions of Section 87a et seq. of the German Copyright Act (UrhG).
+This is essentially based on the fact that a measurement is understood as ‘procurement’ within the meaning of Section 87a UrhG.
+However, changes could result from the data regulation.
+These have not yet found their way into case law, however.
+In addition, protection may arise based on the degree of processing of the data.

+If the data includes images, these may be protected as photographs under Section 72 UrhG.
+This protection is similar in many respects to copyright law.

+Depending on the circumstances, georeferenced data *may* also constitute personal data.
+However, whether this is the case can only be determined on a case-by-case basis.

+Details can be found in the [Overview of rights to data](../legal/rights.md).
+The [FAIRagro Helpdesk](https://fairagro.net/en/helpdesk){:target="_blank"} can assist in individual cases.

 [^2]: BonaRes Repository. [https://doi.org/10.25504/FAIRsharing.2cw3HU](https://doi.org/10.25504/FAIRsharing.2cw3HU){:target="_blank"}